 Charlottenburg Palace and East Side Gallery

-Yesterday was supposed to be 5°C with a ‘feels like 0°-1°C with the windchill factor, and I was not ready for it at all and went out with insufficient layers (never fear, fixed it with a credit card), and today, I was ready for it and went out with all the clothing and extras in the bag, only to find it had increased stupidly in temperature overnight to a balmy 17°-19°C and I found myself completely overdressed and looking for a bathroom to rip off my merino layer asap.
+Yesterday was supposed to be 5°C (with a, ‘feels like 0°-1°C with the windchill factor), and I was not ready for it at all.
+Went out with insufficient layers (never fear, fixed it with a credit card), and then today, I was like totally ready for it and went out with all the clothing and extras in my bag, only to find it had increased stupidly in temperature overnight to a balmy 17°-19°C and I found myself completely overdressed and looking for a bathroom to rip off my merino layer asap.
 Can’t win.

 We headed out to Charlottenburg Palace today via a quick stop through Checkpoint Charlie to get to our train.
-Slightly fewer tourists here today than Sunday but still the badly garbed actors and the McDonald’s.
-Train stations in Berlin are nowhere near as deep as London, New York or Kiev and definitely not as pretty as Moscow or St Petersburg – but some of them make a striking statement.
-At the Checkpoint Charlie end: And copies of golden mosaics representing historical rulers of Saxony, Prussia and who knows where else, at the other end.I haven’t managed to photograph many Berlin Bears – whenever we see them, there is usually someone standing with it for ten minutes or more waiting to get that perfect selfie, so we have mostly just passed by them.
+Slightly fewer tourists here today than Sunday but still the badly garbed actors and the ever present American capitalist icon, McDonald’s.
+Train stations in Berlin are nowhere near as deep as London, New York or Kyiv and definitely not as pretty as Moscow or St Petersburg – but some of them make a striking statement.
+At the Checkpoint Charlie end: And copies of golden mosaics representing historical rulers of Saxony, Prussia and who knows where else, at the other end.I haven’t managed to photograph many Berlin Bears – whenever we see them, there are usually annoying tourist standing with them for ten minutes or more trying to get that elusive perfect selfie, so we have mostly just passed by them.

 Another audience chamber, also demonstrating their particular fondness for ceramics.
 And a third audience chamber… there was little to indicate whether all these audience chambers served different purposes or were for people of varying levels of acquaintance (well nothing I saw in English anyway).
 However, this room indicated that it was for private audiences with intimate members of the family and the King and his guest would have chairs of equal size.
 It also had the most amazing ceiling that is painted on canvas and survived the war, so it is the original art. and more porcelain of course.
 Which then led into ‘the Porcelain Cabinet’“The Porcelain Cabinet is the magnificent highlight of the 140m long flight of rooms on the palace’s garden side.
 However, when Sophie Charlotte died in 1705, the construction works were by no means finished and were not in fact completed until 1706.
 The walls have been designed in a way that shows the porcelain and figural motifs off to their best advantage.
 The ceiling murals painted in 1706 by Anthonie Coxie, are allegorical images glorifying the rise of the Prussian royal dynasty.
 The Cabinet was heavily damaged in 1943 and restored in 1967.”
 My how our sensibilities of what is ‘beautiful’ has changed.
 Next to the Porcelain Cabinet is the Royal Chapel – lavishly gilded and heavily ornamented.
 With its own miniature pipe organ.
 Portrait gallery on the way out.
 You exit through a servants entrance cleverly hidden under the stairs.
 The tour is supposed to continue on through the upper apartments, but there is a rope telling us it is closed.
 This is most likely due to the fact that it is October and they don’t want to staff the entire Palace for the winter, so we missed out on another 140m of lavish apartments upstairs.
 The weather had turned ‘moody’ while we were inside.
 One for Leofric that I saw in the gift shop. 🙂 We walked around the back of the palace to see the formal gardens, but without an elevated viewpoint – it’s difficult to see the impressive design.